Frequently Asked Questions

 Passes sponsored by the Friends of the Hopedale Library:

-Passes sponsored by the Hopedale Foundation (available to Hopedale residents only):
+Passes sponsored by the Hopedale Foundation:

 - Passes may be reserved in advance for up to 30 days using the online reservation system.